 MARTIN R. MURK

-persons who wears a perpetual smile and always sees the silver
+persons who wore a perpetual smile and always saw the silver

 lining on every cloud.
 He and his wife, Vera, could not have

 been better matched; she has boundless energy and the patience